Effective Methods: Medication Assisted Treatment

 The overall goal is to allow individuals with substance abuse disorder to reintegrate back into a normal personal and professional life.
 They are able to maintain their focus on functioning normally on a daily basis and mending relationships throughout their lives.

 When individuals place their daily focus on the need for a substance, everything else comes second.
 This is how the life of an individual with substance abuse disorder slowly unwinds and disintegrates, as everything but the substance in question takes a back seat to the addiction.
-Medication-assisted treatment allows the mirror reversal of this situation, placing the attention away from the need for drugs and back on the most pertinent areas of life.
+Medication-assisted treatment, in particular for opioid addiction, allows the mirror reversal of this situation, placing the attention away from the need for drugs and back on the most pertinent areas of life.

 Although multiple substances that require recovery have some form of medication-assisted treatment, including alcohol, methamphetamines, and others, opiates tend to be the primary candidate in this treatment category.
 Because of the physical dependence associated with opiates and opioids, these drugs tend to further isolate users from a normal life even more than other drugs.

-Opiates and opioids are normally at the center of mediation-assisted treatment.
+Opiates and opioid-class drugs are normally at the center of medication-assisted treatment for substance abuse disorders.
 When individuals become completely dependent on either of these substances, the brain is rewired, and the process of how receptors function becomes different.

 Because of these alterations, several things happen in the minds and bodies of individuals suffering from opiate abuse disorder.
 First, attempting to quit means suffering from the most severe withdrawal symptoms.
 This is often the first roadblock on the road to recovery.